This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-A note on pricing: I’ve tried to list accommodation in Bali by luxury, mid-range and budget but keep in mind, budget in Nusa Dua might be a similar price to luxury in the north, so all pricing and my categorisation is done based on the location of Bali, rather than as an island overall.
-I’ve also stayed at or visited, 90% of these properties personally over the last few years.
+A note on pricing: I’ve tried to list accommodation in Bali by luxury, mid-range and budget but keep in mind, budget in Nusa Dua might be a similar price to luxury in the north, so all pricing and my categorisation are done based on the location of Bali, rather than as an island overall.
+I’ve also stayed at or visited 90% of these properties personally over the last few years.

 Kuta gets a bad (fair?) rep as being the party central part of the Island.
-When I was 21 I loved it but now I give it a wide berth (Though maybe sometimes you’ll find me reliving the good old Alleycat days).
+When I was 21, I loved it, but now I give it a wide berth (though maybe sometimes you’ll find me reliving the good old Alleycat days).

 It is close to the airport, full of nightclubs, bars, small shops and plenty of haggling opportunities.
 There are plenty of accommodation options and shops here which are a good price and right by the beach.

 Seminyak – Good for beach chills and stylish nightlife

 Further along the coast Seminyak still has plenty of restaurants, nightlife and the beach but also comes served up with some of the famous premium nightspots such as Potato Head (who launched their own hotel in 2019) and Ku De Ta.
 It is slightly more chilled out than Kuta and here you will find plenty of luxury hotels and villas.

 There are some exciting new luxury hotel openings here I’ll be checking out on my return such as Katamama which uses the finest traditional materials in its decoration.